browserengineering/book/book/animations.md

 (the name says it all: these animations require (main-thread) layout).
 Most of the time, layout-inducing animations are not a good idea for these reasons.

-One exception is a layout-inducing animation when resizing a browser window via a mouse gesture; in this case it's very useful for the user to see the new layout as the window size changes.
+An exception is a layout-inducing animation when resizing a browser window via a mouse gesture; in this case it's very useful for the user to see the new layout as the window size changes.
 Modern browsers are fast enough to do this, but it used to be that instead they would leave a visual *gutter* (a gap